-The district's projected ADA to enrollment ratio (capture rate) for 2015-16 is 95.0 percent, which is within the historical average ratio for the three prior fiscal years.
-The district estimates 32,036 ADA for the current fiscal year, or a 0.8 percent decrease from the 2014-15 P-2 ADA.
-For 2016-17 and 2017-18, the district projects a 1.2 percent decrease in each year.
+The district's projected ADA to enrollment ratio (capture rate) for 2015-16 is 94.0 percent, which is within the historical average ratio for the three prior fiscal years.
+The district estimates 21,251 ADA for the current fiscal year, or a 0.1 percent increase from the 2014-15 P-2 ADA.
 These projections appear reasonable based on the district's recent enrollment and ADA trends, as summarized in Chart 1.